wli0503/exq_throttler/README.md

   # in config/dev.exs
   throttler: [
     <queue_name>: [
-      period: 60,      #
+      period: 60,
-      threshold: 3,    #
+      threshold: 3,
       delay: 60
     ]
   ]
   ```
-  period and threshold in combine determines when it should throttle.
-Throttler will check the number of jobs in the period, then delay others according to the delay set in the configuration.
-Note that it's recommended to have delay >= period.
+  `period` and `threshold` in combine determines when it should throttle.
+Throttler will check the number of jobs in the period, then delay others according to the `delay` set in the configuration.
+Note that it's recommended to have `delay` >= `period`.